 Your insurance should cover melanoma examinations and treatment.
 Examining your skin to prevent melanoma is considered medically necessary as is the treatment.
 The Gladstone Clinic takes Medicare and most PPO insurance.
 You will be responsible for your Co-Pay and Deductible.

 Put your mind at ease with early screening for any skin lesion that you suspect might be dangerous or you are worried about.
-The Gladstone Clinic led by Dr. Hayes B. Gladstone, MD provides comprehensive screening, surgery, and treatment for skin cancer for residents of San Ramon, Danville, Pleasanton, San Francisco, and the surrounding communities in California.
-Please contact us today to schedule a skin cancer or melanoma screening.
+The Gladstone Clinic led by Dr. Hayes B. Gladstone, MD provides comprehensive screening, surgery, and treatment for skin cancer for residents of San Ramon, Danville, Pleasanton, Manteca, San Francisco, and the surrounding communities in California.
+Please contact us today to schedule a skin cancer screening.

 *Individual results may vary.